 For a Few Demons More

-It is part of the The Hollows #5 series and is a This paranormal fantasy is a hardcover edition that was published by Eos Press on March 1, 2007 and has 456 pages.
+It is part of the The Hollows #5 series and is a paranormal fantasy that was published by Eos Press on March 1, 2007 and has 456 pages.

 Explore it on Goodreads or Amazon.